Anusha-janardhan/rg-doc/source/Features.rst

 Studies (For Researcher)
 ^^^^^^^^^^^^^^^^^^^^^^^^
 In the research field, the ability to use data stores or "Studies" is key.
-A researcher may have his own data ("My Study"), or a Principal may create a data-store that is shared across researchers in the same project (Project Studies) or the researcher may connect to Open Data like the AWS registry of open data.
+A researcher may have his own data ("My Study"), or a Data Admin may create a data-store that is shared across researchers in the same project (Project Studies) or the researcher may connect to Open Data like the AWS registry of open data.

 .. image:: images/Researcher_Studies_Navigation.png